Data protection information for applicants and students via the PRIMUSS Applicant and PRIMUSS Student Portal

-Protecting your personal data is important to us.
-That is why we strictly adhere to the current legal guidelines when processing your data (the European General Data Protection Regulation - GDPR, the Bavarian Data Protection Act - Bay DSG).
+The protection of your personal data is of particular concern to us.
+We therefore process your data exclusively on the basis of the statutory provisions (European Data Protection Regulation - GDPR, Bavarian Data Protection Act - Bay DSG).

 Technische Hochschule Ingolstadt (THI)

 Esplanade 10, 85049 Ingolstadt

 represented by the President Prof. Dr. Walter Schober

 Contact details of the Data Protection Officer (Art.
 13 para.
 1 lit a GDPR)

 Purpose and legal basis of data processing (Art.
 13 para.
 1 lit c GDPR)

 We use the personal data collected to process your application for a place at university within the framework of the legal requirements and to prepare your enrolment in the event of a successful application for a place at university.
 When you enrol at THI, your personal data is subsequently used for student and examination administration, to support the processing of your international affairs such as study abroad semesters, for the organisation of studies and for scholarship matters and as a basis for talent promotion.

 This includes the organisation of your system accesses required for your studies (network, online portals, learning platforms, library use, room use, display of your personal timetable, etc.).

 The legal basis for data processing is Art.
 6 para.
 1 lit e in conjunction with. para.
 3 lit b GDPR, Art.
 42 Bavarian Higher Education Act (BayHSchG).